ImperialBower/pkcore/docs/EPIC-07_Transposition.md

 contained millions of records, it took a long time to load into memory.
 Let's see if the embedded DB Sled will work for us.

+#### History: CSV

+Before we experiment with Sled for storing results, let's go back in the time machine and see how things worked using CSV as our data format.